dankelley/ephemeris/README.md

 ## Overview

 The only function in this package is `ephemeris()`, which downloads and extends Ephemeris data from a server (reference 1).
+This is still in development, and user feedback would be appreciated.

 ## Installation